shruti04-2006/Task-1/README.md

 ## 🧹 Data Cleaning Summary
 The following data cleaning and preprocessing tasks were performed:
 - Handled missing values in the `Income` column
+- Sorting according to ID using sort() function
 - Dropped the `Marital_Status` column after creating a cleaned `Marital_Category` column
 - Checked and removed duplicates
 - Formatted `Dt_Customer` to datetime